4xPip/MT4-License-system-for-trading-bots/README.md

 # Why Use an MT4 License System by 4xPip?

-**Not hackable:** The MetaTrader License System operates on end-to-end encryption and cloud protection technique which is not hackable.
+1. **Not hackable:** The MetaTrader License System operates on end-to-end encryption and cloud protection technique which is not hackable.

-**Export your licenses into Excel/CSV/PDF file:** You will be able to export subscriptions/customer data into Excel, CSV, and Pdf files.
+2. **Export your licenses into Excel/CSV/PDF file:** You will be able to export subscriptions/customer data into Excel, CSV, and Pdf files.

-**Add as many customers as you want:** Also, there is no limit on the number of customers.
+3. **Add as many customers as you want:** Also, there is no limit on the number of customers.

-**Very Economical pricing:** Start with as little as $30 and pay as you go
+4. **Very Economical pricing:** Start with as little as $30 and pay as you go

-**Encrypted license key:** The MT4 license system provides an encrypted key for each user which is not trackable.
+5. **Encrypted license key:** The MT4 license system provides an encrypted key for each user which is not trackable.

-**Easy to operate:** Furthermore, customers just have to enter a key and everything will be managed by the license system.
+6. **Easy to operate:** Furthermore, customers just have to enter a key and everything will be managed by the license system.

-**A centralized web portal to manage licenses:** Trader is given a centralized web portal to manage customers, bots, subscriptions, account numbers, and their expiry dates.
+7. **A centralized web portal to manage licenses:** Trader is given a centralized web portal to manage customers, bots, subscriptions, account numbers, and their expiry dates.

-**Manage Customers:** You will be able to add, remove, or edit customers.
+8. **Manage Customers:** You will be able to add, remove, or edit customers.
 You can also add the customers’s contact information, to stay in touch with him.

-**Keep track of Customers:** The 4xPip MT4 license system provides you the facility to keep track of your Active, Expired, and Total customers
+9. **Keep track of Customers:** The 4xPip MT4 license system provides you the facility to keep track of your Active, Expired, and Total customers

-**Account numbers:** Moreover, you can view the list of account numbers and every customer who owns them.
+10. **Account numbers:** Moreover, you can view the list of account numbers and every customer who owns them.

-**Expiry date:** Extend/Remove the subscription of any customer anytime through simple clicks.
+11.**Expiry date:** Extend/Remove the subscription of any customer anytime through simple clicks.
 You can update the expiry date whenever you want

-**Renew license:** It will redirect customers to you whenever their license is Expired.
+12. **Renew license:** It will redirect customers to you whenever their license is Expired.
 Customers will see a message to contact their seller to purchase new licenses.

-**Simple & Easy to use:** Furthermore, the 4xPip has designed a very simple license system that is easy to operate at your end and customers’ end.
+13. **Simple & Easy to use:** Furthermore, the 4xPip has designed a very simple license system that is easy to operate at your end and customers’ end.
 You can use it just by following simple steps.

-**No Technical knowledge required:** You do not require any technical knowledge to operate it.
+14. **No Technical knowledge required:** You do not require any technical knowledge to operate it.
 We will give you a friendly web portal to manage MetaTrader licenses.

-**Friendly interface:** Lastly, the web portal has a friendly interface and brilliant UI UX.
+15. **Friendly interface:** Lastly, the web portal has a friendly interface and brilliant UI UX.

-**Vip customer support:** Contact 4xPip customer support whenever you need.
+16. **Vip customer support:** Contact 4xPip customer support whenever you need.
 We shall immediately connect with you and resolve your queries.

 # MT4 license system based on account ID
 The 4xPip License System is based on Account Id, where you can restrict who can ue your EA.
 Only authorized users will be able to use it.